weike382/learngit/readme.txt

-Git is a distributed version control System
+git is a distributed version control System
-Git is free software distributed under the GPL
+Git is free software
+Gut has a mutable index called stage
+Git tracks change